 After our photo shoot, we’ll enjoy a quick trip up to the top of the Tower with our skip-the-line tickets.
 What first trip to Paris would be complete without a ride to the top of La Tour Eiffel for a birds-eye-view of the city?!

-After the photo shoot we will stroll to Esplanade des Invalides is a short stroll from the Tower.
+The Esplanade des Invalides is a short stroll from the Tower.
 Here we’ll marvel at the extraordinary Hôtel National des Invalides.
 FYI, It’s not a hotel at all.
-It was built in the 17th century by Louis XIV for those who had served the royal army.
-Containing a hospice, barracks, convent, hospital and factory, the Hôtel was a veritable city.
-It’s now a military museum and houses Napoleon’s tomb.
+It was built in the 17th century by Louis XIV for those who had served in the royal army.
+With its hospice, barracks, convent, hospital, and factory, the Hôtel was a veritable city.
+It’s now a military museum, housing Napoleon’s tomb.

-After breakfast at our hotel, we’ll taxi over to the right bank to the Marais, one of Paris’ most delightful area.
-We’ll start with a visit to one of Paris’ many outdoor food markets, Marche Baudoyer, to see how Parisien’s have done their shopping for centuries.
-You’ll marvel at the variety and presentation of the produce, cheese, meat and fish, and almost anything else you can imagine.
-(Most Paris apartments are small, and have small refrigerators, so a daily visit to a local market is not uncommon).
+After breakfast at our hotel, we’ll taxi over to the right bank to the Marais, one of Paris’ most delightful areas.
+We’ll start with a visit to one of the many outdoor food markets, Marche Baudoyer, to see how Parisiens have shopped for centuries.
+You’ll marvel at the variety and presentation of the produce, cheese, meat, fish, and almost anything else you can imagine.
+(Most Paris apartments are little, with small refrigerators, so a daily visit to a local market is not uncommon).

 We’ll continue on to The Carnavalet Museum.
 Opened in 1880, it’s the oldest City of Paris Museum.
-For over 140 years, the continuously enriched museum collections have told the story of Paris, from prehistory to the present and it's been recently revamped, so the museum sparkles.
+For over 140 years, the continuously enriched museum collections have told the story of Paris, from prehistory to the present.
+The building was recently revamped, so the museum sparkles.

 We’ll have lunch at one of the best crêperies in Paris, the Breizh Cafe.
-Not only will you find extraordinary crepes at Breizh, but they’re also committed to the development of organic, local and sustainable agriculture from their home region of Brittany.
+Not only will you find extraordinary crepes at Breizh, but the staff is also committed to the development of organic, local, and sustainable agriculture from their home region of Brittany.